-TMJ treatment often includes the use of a mouth guard to alleviate teeth grinding.
-Orthodontic therapy such as Invisalign, may help to correct problems with the bite that could lead to instability in the mouth.
+TMJ treatment often includes the use of a mouthguard to alleviate teeth grinding.
+Orthodontic therapy such as Invisalign may help to correct problems with the bite that could lead to instability in the mouth.
 Only in severe cases, will your Buford dentist recommend more invasive procedures, such as oral surgery.

-Since TMJ disorders typically cause damage to teeth, your dentist may need to perform restorative procedures inside the mouth.
+Since TMJ disorders typically cause damage to teeth, your dentist may need to perform restorative procedures.
 Teeth grinding, for example, can cause premature tooth wear that may be corrected with dental crowns or cosmetic bonding.

 Get Relief From Chronic Pain

-You don’t have to suffer with chronic pain because of TMJ disorders.
+You don’t have to suffer from chronic pain because of TMJ disorders.
 Unexplained headaches and other pain may be easily treated by Dr. Brown or Dr. Newberry.

 Contact Lanier Family & Cosmetic Dentistry to learn more about TMJ Treatment and to schedule your appointment online.
 Our office is conveniently located in Buford, Georgia.
 We accept patients from the entire surrounding areas including Braselton, Flowery Branch, and Lawrenceville.